 Gintz D, Latifi K, Caudell J, Nelms B, Zhang G, Moros E, and Feygelman V. Initial evaluation of automated treatment planning software.
 J Appl Clin Med Phys.
 2016; 17(3).

-Nelms BE, Robinson G, Markham J, Velasco K, Boyd S, Narayan S, Wheeler J, Sobczak M. Variation in external beam treatment plan quality: An inter-institutional study of planners and planning systems.
-Practical Radiation Oncology 2012 Oct;2(4):296-305.
+Nelms BE, Robinson G, Markham J, Velasco K, Boyd S, Narayan S, Wheeler J, and Sobczak M. Variation in external beam treatment plan quality: An inter-institutional study of planners and planning systems.
+Practical Radiation Oncology 2012 Oct; 2(4):296-305.